Do I Need a Fathers' Rights Attorney?

 Adoption proceedings can differ depending on the state in which you reside.
 States have different rules with respect to waiting periods, and in the case of older children, may have rules regarding the child's consent and potential counseling.
 An attorney can work with you through the adoption process or in challenging an adoption.

+This can be a complex area of the law that requires knowledge and experience to navigate.
 Your attorney will understand your state's adoption statutes and what is required of you, whether first establishing paternity in order to challenge the adoption, or in providing legal consent.

 Terminating Your Parental Rights

 Generally, parents have the right to determine their child's care and custody and to educate their child.
 In general, parental rights are terminated on an individual basis and in a voluntary or involuntary manner.
-The procedure for termination of parental rights can be very challenging and can vary state to state.
+The procedure for termination of parental rights can be very challenging and can vary from state to state.
 A fathers' rights attorney will know what is required for termination in your state and help you through the process.

 If you're subject to an involuntary termination, your attorney will help you gather the proper documents and paperwork proving your fitness to retain your rights.
 Being a party to an involuntary termination is a very difficult situation and your attorney will advocate on your behalf so that your rights aren't wrongly terminated.

-Child Support, Visitation, and Custody
+Child Support, Visitation, and Custody for the Father

 Once paternity is established, a father may be required to pay child support and can pursue child visitation or other custody rights.
 An attorney understands what's required in these situations and can work with you through the processes.